 The Chinese New Year is often considered as some sort of reunion for the Chinese population all over the world.
 Those immigrant Chinese people who have to live away from their home celebrate the occasion as a community and the Chinatown of Montreal (Canada) is one such community.
-If you are planning on a visit to Montreal somewhere between January 31 and mid February 2015, then undoubtedly you are about to be a part of a grand celebration.
+If you are planning on a visit to Montreal, then undoubtedly you are about to be a part of a grand celebration.

 Montreal accounts for one of the grandest Chinatowns in Canada – the other three being in Calgary, Toronto and Vancouver.
 It is, therefore, very obvious that the celebrations of the Chinese new year in the place is also one of its kind.
 If you are headed out to Montreal this Chinese New Year, then brace yourself for an unparalleled visual treat, comprising of colourful parades, lanterns and decorations.